Doubles Event Rules

 Theme/Comp Scoring

-Theme, also referred to as Comp, is a soft check against hyper-competitive, WAAC army lists.
-This is not to be confused with the overall event theme (1942-43).
-All army lists submitted by the deadline start with all 5 Theme/Comp points.
-If the army list contains a force construction more geared towards a competitive event, points will be deducted.
+Theme, also referred to as Comp, is a soft check against hyper-competitive, Win At All Costs army lists.
+Each army list submitted by the deadline is automatically granted 5 Theme/Comp points.
+If the army list contains a force construction more appropriate for a WAAC competitive event, points will be deducted.
 Examples of a deduction include:

 • Inclusion of an Inexp.
 Indirect Fire weapon when the rest of the force is Reg. and/or Vet.

 • Inclusion of an Inexp.
-Transport/Two when the rest of the force is Reg. and/or Vet.
+Transport/Tow when the rest of the force is Reg. and/or Vet.

-To put it another way, Combat Patrol and Doubles are hobby-first events.
-Yes, we are all playing to win, but not at the experience of the opponents experience.
+To put it another way, Doubles is a hobby-first event.
+Yes, we are all playing to win, but not at the expense of the opponent’s experience.

 Army List Submission

 Players are required to submit Army Lists in advance for review.
 Failure to submit Lists by the deadline will result in a points deduction.
 Lists are due by Sunday, Feb.
-26, 2023.
-Submit to Andrew at ChicagoDiceTeam@gmail.com.
+22, 2026.
+Submit to Sam at syoder1992@gmail.com.

-Teams must bring five copies of their list to the event – three for opponents, one for the TO and one for themselves.
+Teams must bring five printed copies of their list to the event – three for opponents, one for the TO, and one for themselves.

 Questions?